timKraeuter/ICGT-2023/artifacts/benchmark/README.md

    - The benchmark was run with hyperfine version **1.15.0** on Windows 10.
    - The hyperfine windows release **1.15.0** is contained in `artifacts/dependencies`.
 2. The benchmark was run with Groove version **5.8.1**, which is contained in `groove-5_8_1` and does not have to be installed.
-   However, Java version 11 or later must be installed.
+3. Install Java version 11 (Groove might also work with later versions).

 All benchmarks were run using a Windows 11 machine with an AMD Ryzen 7700X processor with 32 GB DDR5-5600 RAM on NVMe SSD storage.